 10. Shop on Wednesday

 Sometimes, the Black Friday prices are not always the lowest price.
 Visit the store on Wednesday to find out.
-You might find that the price listed is the same as, if not lower than, what you will find in a couple of days.
+You might find that the price listed is the same as, if not lower than, what you will find a couple of days later.
 Go ahead and grab that item while you can.

 This is also true with finding the hot holiday toys.
 If you find one in the store before the shopping frenzy hits, grab it to ensure you have one for Christmas.

 Many retailers now start to put items on sale online before Black Friday.
 This can mean amazing deals that won’t be available later in the week.
-Follow sites which share these deals in an easy-to-follow format, such as the Penny Pinchin’ Mom Facebook group.
+Follow sites that share these deals in an easy-to-follow format, like ClarkDeals.com.
 This way, you will not miss out on any of them being offered.

-I always make a list of the events coming up during the following year.
-For instance, if I know someone is getting married next year, I look for the appliances or household items they might want.
-I have even picked up smaller toys to set back in our gift closet for kids’ parties for the following year.
+Make a list of the events coming up during the following year.
+For instance, if you know someone is getting married next year, look for the appliances or household items they might want.
+You could even pick up smaller toys to set back in your gift closet for kids’ parties for the following year.

 If Black Friday stores are not your thing, you are in luck!
 Many of the in-store deals will be available online.
 The only items you will not find are the doorbusters.

-While they typically have some of the best deals, keep in mind that you and 5,000 of your closest friends also want the same one.
-That means mobs of people.
-I mean MOBS.
+While they typically have some of the best deals, keep in mind that you and 5,000 of your closest friends are probably after the same one.
+That means you’ll find some of the biggest crowds at Walmart.

-This is also historically where the fights and trampling seems to take place most frequently.
+This is also historically where the fights and trampling seem to take place most frequently.
 There is no deal worth having where you risk injury of any sort.
-Ever.
+Instead, consider shopping online!